AI Responsible Use

 3. Training-data posture

-Loom does not train foundation models.
-We fine-tune and adapt models on client-supplied data, and we use commercial frontier models (OpenAI, Anthropic, Google, others) as production inference layers.
+We fine-tune and adapt models on customer-supplied data.
+We use commercial frontier models (OpenAI, Anthropic, Google, others) as production inference layers.

-Client data used for fine-tuning or evaluation is governed by the engagement DPA and the per-engagement SOW.
-Client data is never combined across engagements.
-Client data is never used to improve Loom's reusable IP without explicit, written, narrowly-scoped consent.
+Customer data used for fine-tuning or evaluation is governed by the engagement DPA and the per-engagement SOW.
+Customer data is never combined across engagements.
+Customer data is never used to improve Loom's reusable IP without explicit, written, narrowly-scoped consent.

 4. Production controls